 To download blank reception and ceremony format guides click here.

 Print or Save the file/page to your local computer or device.

 If you need assistance, please call our office.

 We can help with the itinerary over the phone or we can schedule an appointment in person or connect via phone or video.
 We suggest scheduling a format guide and music meeting 4 to 8 weeks in advance of your wedding date.
 This will help plan and organize the major formalities and special dances.
 The main time frame will be easy to set.
 The traditional formalities will have tentative times and will be adjusted as needed on the wedding day.

-These guides help us organize your event.
+These guides are tools that help us organize and prepare our role at your event.
 The completion of these guides allow us to do what we do best which is communicate and entertain!
 It is important to complete the guide.
 At the core, the process for a ceremony and reception is the same.
 The order of events can be adjusted to fit you and your preferences.
-The structure of the format guides are based on over 20 years of attending and actively managing events and groups as an active participant.
-Owner, Chris Koval averages over 50 events a year.
-Since 1993, his experience and research is based on results from over 2500 events.
-Koval has modified these documents and other site tools over the years to better the Future Sounds entertainment experience.
+The structure of the format guides are based on over 25 years of attending and actively managing events and groups as an active participant.
+Owner, Chris Koval averages over 100 events a year.
+Since 1993, his experience and research is based on results from over 4000 events.
+Koval has modified these documents and other site tools over the past quarter decade to better the Future Sounds entertainment experience.
 Additional knowledge about groups, social interaction, interpersonal communication, communities of interest, communities of practice, and legitimate peripheral participation is based on a B.A. in Communication and a M. Ed. in Instructional Technology.